 Who are English Setters not for?

-1. People who want a calm lap dog to cuddle with in the evening after they return home after several hours of absence.
+1. People who want a calm lap dog to cuddle with in the evening after their return home following several hours of absence.

 2. People who have never raised a dog before and are not willing to put extra effort in training and grooming.

-3. People who are alone and working long hours
+3. People who live alone and work long hours

 4. People not interested in any sort of physical activity

 5. People who do not have patience and money for long grooming sessions/grooming services for their dog.

 6. People who want just "a pretty dog".